 If you have asthma, heart disease, or any other pre-existing condition, you can still get health insurance.
 While Blue Cross has always offered coverage to anyone during open enrollment—no matter their health status—some insurers did not.

-5. You have more choices for buying coverage.
+4. You have choices for buying coverage.